ElektraInitiative/libelektra/doc/COMPILE.md

 want to encode Elektra's `SOVERSION` into the folders name, if you want different major versions of Elektra be co-installable.

-Elektra's use case for `RPATH` is considered as acceptable, so we recommend to use it
+Elektra's use case for `RPATH` is considered acceptable, so we recommend to use it
 because:

 - plugins do not clutter the library folder nor the `ld.so.cache`